-Our goal: Retooling Vineyard pastors in the fine art of spiritual direction, readying them for Christ-centered ministry in the ever-changing culture of the 21st century.
+Our goal: Retooling Vineyard pastors & worship leaders in the fine art of spiritual direction, readying them for Christ-centered ministry in the ever-changing culture of the 21st century.

 As we see it, Vineyard Churches are strategically placed to become working models of what the church might look like when men and women in leadership re-discover our original roots as Christ-centered contemplative activists, stepping into our existing ministries better equipped with the powerful spiritual formation tools found within the ancient art of spiritual direction.